 - In 1988, Olin Business School was renamed in the name of entrepreneur John M. Olin.

 - The Olin Business School comprises 80,000 sq ft (7,400 m2) Simon Hall, which was constructed in 1986 and was largely funded as a gift from John E. Simon.

-- Knight and Bauer Halls, were constructed in 2014, which was largely funded as gifts from Charles F. and Joanne Knight and George and Carol Bauer.
+- Knight and Bauer Halls were constructed in 2014 and were largely funded as gifts from Charles F. and Joanne Knight and George and Carol Bauer.

 - At Olin Business School, MBA students can specialize in any of the following concentrations – Consulting & General Management; Corporate Finance & Investments; Marketing; Entrepreneurship; and Operations & Supply Chain Management.

-- Leaders from top institutions including National Council members, business leaders, and alumni share their wisdom, expertise, and advice to students at Olin Business School.
+- Leaders from top institutions, including National Council members, business leaders, and alumni, share their wisdom, expertise, and advice with students at Olin Business School.

 - Olin is one of the nation’s top leading research-oriented business schools, having a partner network on campus, in the St. Louis community, and around the world.